$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the two-component BKP hierarchy

-\begin{rmk} The quantization of the dispersionless hierarchy \eqref{dmn} is the two-component BKP hierarchy \eqref{PPht}, \eqref{PPhth} constrained by $P^{2 m}=\hat{P}^{2 n}$.
+The quantization of the dispersionless hierarchy \eqref{dmn} is the two-component BKP hierarchy \eqref{PPht}--\eqref{PPhth} constrained by $P^{2 m}=\hat{P}^{2 n}$.
 This is called the $(2\,m, 2\,n)$-reduction, which corresponds to the reduction of Lie algebras from $\mathfrak{go}(2\,\infty)$ to $D_{m+n}^{(1)}$ in the notation of \cite{DJKM-reduce}.
-In more details, due to the closedness of the $1$-form